ljfranklin/terraform-resource/README.md

 The latest version of this resource instead uses the build-in [Terraform Backends](https://www.terraform.io/docs/backends/types/index.html) to support many other statefile storage options in addition to S3.
 If you have an existing pipeline that uses `source.storage`, your statefiles will need to be migrated into the new backend directory structure using the following steps:

-1. Rename `source.storage` to `source.migrate_from_storage` in your pipeline config.
+1. Rename `source.storage` to `source.migrated_from_storage` in your pipeline config.
 All fields within `source.storage` should remain unchanged, only the top-level key should be renamed.
 2. Add `source.backend_type` and `source.backend_config` fields as described under [Source Configuration](#source-configuration).
 3. Update your pipeline: `fly set-pipeline`.
 4. The next time your pipeline performs a `put` to the Terraform resource: